The Printing Press and the Birth of the Modern World

 - Adrian Johns, The Nature of the Book: Print and Knowledge in the Making (University of Chicago Press, 1998).

-- British Library, collection overviews on the Gutenberg Bible and Incunabula.
+- British Library, collection overviews on the Gutenberg Bible and incunabula (early European printed books).

-- Documentaries/Lectures: BBC The Machine That Made Us; The Great Courses on early modern print culture.
+- Documentaries/Lectures: BBC The Machine That Made Us; university lecture series on early modern print culture and the history of the book.